From solid models and mechanical drawings to automation design and product development, we can provide the help you need!

 Our testing phase is not simple as “does it work or not?”
 We pay more attention to intricate assemblies to test if it works and how well or how long it works.
 We work together with many customers on this phase as they usually want to be intimately involved in the testing to see for themselves.

-RELEASE BUILD PHASE
+PRODUCT RELEASE PHASE

 If you want to get any engineering design or a product developed, reach out now.

-NSI design and manufacturing team perform geometrical analysis to study and report the effect of geometric dimensioning and tolerances (GD&T) of components of assemblies.
+NSI design team perform geometrical analysis to study and report the effect of geometric dimensioning and tolerances (GD&T) of components of assemblies.
 Our team analyzes the impact of GD&T from both design and statistical performance.

 - Determine the tolerance values leading to worst-case scenarios